Click on any of the categories below to find answers to common scholarship questions.

 What if I already paid for my classes?
 How do I get that money back from my scholarship?

 Each quarter, if you have been selected as a scholar, your scholarship funds will first pay any tuition and mandatory fees that you may owe to the college.
-If you had previously paid for your tuition charges, a refund will be issued to you via BankMobile, which will send it to you according to the method you paid with.
-For example, if you paid with a credit card, you will be issued a refund to that same credit card.
+If you had previously paid for your tuition charges, a refund will be issued to you via BankMobile Disbursements, a technology solution, powered by BMTX, Inc., which will send it to you according to the refund preference you selected through BankMobile Disbursements.

 How many credits do I have to take each quarter to receive the scholarship?